oliviasculley/busy-light/readme.md

 - Then, fill in `BROADCAST_ADDRESS[]` with both boards' mac addresses
 - Toggle the `#if true` between true and false to flash corresponding boxes
 - (Optional) Set a new 16 char encryption key for better security

+## Instructions

+- The lights in the buttons corresponds to your current state
+- The lights next to the buttons corresponds to the other device's state
+- Press any button to light up the corresponding light on the other device
+- Hold down the red button to light up both yellow and red at the same time
+- Hold down the green button to turn off all lights

 ## Repository structure
 - `busy-light-1.0.0/` contains the original prototypes I made with protoboards